MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
   - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.

+RESOURCESPECIFICAPPLICATIONPERMISSIONS <IMicrosoftGraphResourceSpecificPermission[]>: The resource-specific application permissions exposed by this application.
+Currently, resource-specific permissions are only supported for Teams apps accessing to specific chats and teams using Microsoft Graph.
+Read-only.
+  - `[Description <String>]`: Describes the level of access that the resource-specific permission represents.
+  - `[DisplayName <String>]`: The display name for the resource-specific permission.
+  - `[Id <String>]`: The unique identifier for the resource-specific application permission.
+  - `[IsEnabled <Boolean?>]`: Indicates whether the permission is enabled.
+  - `[Value <String>]`: The value of the permission.

 SAMLSINGLESIGNONSETTINGS <IMicrosoftGraphSamlSingleSignOnSettings>: samlSingleSignOnSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[RelayState <String>]`: The relative URI the service provider would redirect to after completion of the single sign-on flow.